openacid/slimarray/docs/slimarray-package.md

     span[1] has 16*2 nums in it.
     span[2] has 16*1 nums in it.

-`Seg.OnesCount` caches the total count of "1" in all preceding Seg.SpansBitmap.
+`Seg.Rank` caches the total count of "1" in all preceding Seg.SpansBitmap.
 This accelerate locating a Span in the packed field SlimArray.Polynomials .

 `Span.width` is the count of numbers stored in this span.
 It does not need to be stored because it can be calculated by counting the "0" between two "1" in